 An accident involving a pedestrian being hit by a car or other form of vehicle is the most fatal kind of accident, yet it is also the most common.
 According to a statistic released by NHTSA or the National Highway Traffic Safety Administration in 2013, a pedestrian dies every hour and injured every 8 minutes because of accidents involving a vehicle.
 Fatality of a pedestrian is very high because as you can imagine, there is form of protection on pedestrians.
 Their only hope of not getting injured while walking in the sidewalk or crossing the street is the faith that motorists will follow the traffic laws and not drive recklessly.

-According to the same report by the NHTSA, pedestrian collision accidents are more common in cities or urban areas.
+According to Timothy J. Ryan & Associates, pedestrian collision accidents are more common in cities or urban areas.
 It usually happens at night and in most of these accidents, alcohol is involved.
 Usually, either or both the driver and pedestrian has ingested alcohol based on their blood alcohol content or BAC.
 It is has also been found that 9 in every 10 pedestrians hit by a car dies.
 20 percent of pedestrian collision cases are hit and run because the drivers at fault do not stop to help the victim.
 These statistics are a sad reflection on our society.
 However, the laws are on the side of pedestrians and you have every right to sue if you or a member of your family is a victim of pedestrian collisions.

 Issue of Liability